WATERS BECOMING

 A book that relocates us within water’s story.

-In 2025 we will publish a book which will be a harvest of those conversations– a gathering of our collective intelligence and creativity that represents a journey of deepening relations between water, place and people.
+In 2025 we published Waters Becoming, a harvest of the conversations in the Water Learning Series– a gathering of our collective intelligence and creativity that represents a journey of deepening relations between water, place and people.
 Our intention is to locate ‘ourselves’ within the Los Angeles water story.
 To “become located” begins the path of relinquishing the narrative of “other,” “them” or “elsewhere” to a deeper understanding and liberation within what is a complicated and sometimes unintelligible shared water story.
 Ultimately, it is about revealing our interconnection and interdependence and the ‘becoming’ of that relationship.

-With the working title Waters Becoming, the book tells the water’s story primarily via mixed-media visual art.
-We are partnering with Kate Morales (artist, scribe and social cartographer), who will work with material gathered by the river including plant-based pigments, natural earth paint, and the river water itself, collaborating with the materials not as resources but as relations.
+with material gathered by the river including plant-based pigments, natural earth paint, and the river water itself, collaborating with the materials not as resources but as relations.
 The artwork is informed and accompanied by keywords, quotes and concepts offered by the guests of the series who represent some of the most influential and vital organizations and citizens throughout the Los Angeles region.
 Mapping the confluence of the living land and the people of the LA water story, the book is an invitation to the reader to locate themselves in relation to the biocultural ecosystem of Los Angeles, Southern California as well as their own local watersheds.
-The book will be published by LOAM and we plan to publish it in late Spring 2025.
+The book is published by LOAM and is a give-away.

 –Photos by Peter Bennett–